 It is super important to provide a pleasant and safe atmosphere for everyone, but safety tools are by no means flawless.
 This means you’ll need to accept a few side effects when using some of the safety tools we mentioned.
 Here are the most common arguments against using safety tools.

 Many dark settings and horror games use challenging topics on purpose to unsettle players.
 But what if your plot contains a dark spider goddess and one of the players wants to exclude “spiders” with a safety tool?
 Maybe even in the middle of play by using the X-Card?
 It’s super hard to change a prepared story that quickly.
 So should you end the session there or should the affected player quit the game?
 It’s a pretty difficult situation to navigate.

 With potentially critical topics it’s best to use safety tools before play.
 For example, by using the Content Warning technique you can signal darker content to your players way ahead of the session.
 This gives you enough time to either choose a different scenario or invite other players to your game.

 2. “Safety tools interrupt the game flow and disrupt immersion.”

 This mainly goes for safety tools used during play.
 Imagine the core topic of your plot is being shut down by the X-Card.
 Or maybe you’re in the middle of a very emotional scene and suddenly a player quits the game by making use of the Open Door Policy.
 Then your elaborately constructed atmosphere falls apart.

 You do need to exhibit a sense of calm as a GM to easily handle such a situation and keep the show going.
 If this would be too tough for you to manage, then work with safety tools before play.
 I usually combine Lines and Veils as well as Content Wording to anticipate and prevent these situations.
-Of course the safety and well-being of each single player is priority number one.
+Of course, the safety and well-being of every single player is priority number one.

 3. “Safety tools don’t work with plot twists.”